Sample Ceremony: Cosmic Love, Updated 8-23-2022

 “For small creatures such as we the vastness is bearable only through love.”

-And Carl Sagan was right.
-When we look out at the stars, and the amazing intricacies of nature, when we wonder what it all means and why we matter, somehow the simple act of loving transcends all of it and gives us a place of belonging, a reason for being.
+That is an encouraging thought.
+When we look out at the stars, the complexity of nature, and the slim chance that we exist at all; when we wonder what it all means and why we matter, somehow the simple act of loving transcends all of it and gives us a place of belonging, a reason for being.

 Vows and Rings

 As you look at one another, remember what brought you here.
-Your love, yes, but also all of the decisions you have made to keep your love growing.
+All of the decisions you have made to keep your love growing.
 You each have come to recognize the value in yourselves and your relationship – that you are both deserving of love and worth the effort that goes into loving each other.
-You will share a few words here today that will transform your lives.
-It is not the words themselves that hold power, but your true intentions that give those words meaning as vows to one another.
-You approached this ceremony as two people who love each other.
-When you step away, it will be as a married couple, and you’ll say to the world, this – is my husband/wife/partner, this – is my husband/wife/partner.

 Do you, NAME and NAME, wish to be partners in marriage?